June holds reign as the hottest month in

 Daylight

-June has the longest days of the year in Aden, with an average of 12h and 54min of daylight.
+The month with the longest days in Aden is June, with an average of 12h and 54min of daylight.

 On the first day of the month, sunrise is at 05:32 and sunset at 18:22.
 On the last day of June, sunrise is at 05:37 and sunset at 18:29 +03.